 The course followed at Leicester Grammar School is the Edexcel A-level.
 From September 2017, A-level Mathematics is a linear course with three equally weighted exams taken at the end of the Upper Sixth determining the grade a student obtains.
 Unlike previous A-level specifications, there is now no longer any choice in the Applied Mathematics that a student will study.

-The tables below show some details of the topics that are in each of the three A-level exam papers, with the topics that are also in the AS exam papers being indicated by being underlined.
+The tables below show some details of the topics that are in each of the three A-level exam papers.

 Pure Papers 1 & 2